Skip to main content

 Here you can add details such as who is responsible for the integration (team/owner) and the purpose of creating it.

-• The default value for query delay is 1 minute
+• The default value in Pingdom integration for Query delay is 1 minute.

 info